 - You should ideally have worked substantively at a Consultant level in your field for 3 years or more

-- You should be able to demonstrate good standing with the GMC and your employers
+- You should be able to demonstrate good standing with your Medical Board and your employers

 - You should be able to demonstrate ongoing continuing professional development